marcos-diazg/bimm143_S23/index.md

 **N.B.** For the Fall 2022 quarter, BIMM-143 will be offered **in-person only** on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
 Additional video lectures, screencast lab review sessions and supporting material will be available via this website on a weekly basis throughout the quarter.
 A detailed [schedule]({{ site.baseurl }}/schedule/) with class related material is provided online.

 ## Class announcements:
 All announcements regarding the course will be by email to your UCSD address.
 We will also be using [Piazza]({{site.data.authors.corelinks.piazza}}){:target="_blank"} to facilitate course communication, particularly around questions and answers.
 If you have a question outside of class or office hours, first check if it has already been asked on Piazza and if not post there.
-If you have a question or concern you don’t feel comfortable posting on Piazza feel free to reach out via email (<bjgrant@ucsd.edu>).
+If you have a question or concern you don’t feel comfortable posting on Piazza feel free to reach out via email (<mdiazgay@ucsd.edu>).

 ## Office hours:
 We will use [Zoom](https://ucsd.zoom.us/){:target="_blank"} on a weekly basis at a time to be determined from student polling.
 For now email me for a time and we will make it happen.